proy05/shopping-app-microservices/README.md

 ## Overview

 Built as a set of Java Spring Boot REST APIs, this project provides a comprehensive backend for a shopping application using a microservices architecture.
 The system is composed of independent services for order management, inventory, product catalog, and an API Gateway for secure, unified access.
 The application leverages Spring Boot, Spring Data JPA (MySQL), Spring Data MongoDB, Spring Cloud Gateway, and Keycloak for OAuth2-based security.
+Resilience patterns (Circuit Breaker, Retry, TimeLimiter) are applied via Resilience4j to protect gateway calls and inter-service communication.
 Each service is containerized with Docker and can be run and scaled independently.

 **Key Features:**
 - **API Gateway**: Central entry point, routing, and OAuth2 resource server validating JWT tokens.